SACHSTech/Lesson-Javadocs-and-Exceptions/README.md

 }
 ```

 ## Problem 10 — Safe String Index Lookup
-Write a method that safely returns the character at a given index in a string.
+Write a method that safely returns the character at a given index.
-Do **not** let the program crash.

-**HINT:**
-- If the index is valid, return the character at that position.
-- If the index is invalid (negative or too large), return `'?'`.
+If the index is invalid (negative or past the end), return `'?'`.
-- Do **not** use exceptions — handle it with logic and bounds checking.
+Do not use exceptions here.
+Instead, use normal `if` conditions.

 ```java
 private char safeIndex(String word, int index) {